ozwolf-software/consul-jaxrs/README.md

 The library also provides a basic retry framework, allowing requests to be retried and revoking client instances on errors appropriately.
 However, if you want to use a more robust solution, then a library like [Failsafe](https://github.com/jhalterman/failsafe) might be more suitable.

+## Changes From Version 1.x

++ Removed the `RequestFailureException` error wrapper used by the retry functionality.
+The original error will now be returned.
++ Converted the retry functionality to use RxJava, allowing the creating of `Observables` around fault-tolerant retry loops.
++ Added backoff retry interval functionality.

 ## Dependency Management

 ### Maven